This keto German chocolate layer cake is a showstopper with layers of coconut-pecan filling and a rich chocolate ganache.

-- Once everything is combined add the one cup of boiling water and stir until well blended.
+- Once everything is combined add the boiling water and stir until well blended.

-- Pour the batter evenly into the two prepared pans.
+- Pour the batter evenly into the four prepared pans.

 - Bake for 35 minutes to 40 minutes, or until a toothpick inserted comes out clean.

 - While the cake bakes proceed to make the frosting.

 - Allow the cake to cool for about 20 minutes on a baking rack.
 Then using a thin knife run around the edge of each cake before carefully removing the cakes out of the pans.
 Return back to the cooling rack to cool completely.

 - To make the frosting add the granulated sugar substitute, heavy cream, and egg yolks into a large saucepan.
 Whisk all the ingredients until fully combined.

 - Over medium heat, stir the sauce and then add the butter slices and cook stirring constantly until the butter is fully incorporated into the sauce about 5-6 minutes.
 Continue to cook will stirring for another 10 minutes or until the mixture begins to boil and thickens.

 - Remove the mixture from heat and stir in the unsweetened coconut flakes, and chopped pecans.
 Stir in the vanilla and maple extract.

 - Place the frosting into a heat-safe container and allow it to cool completely for about 45 minutes.